Belize: Domestic Corporate Taxation

 Scope of Business Tax

-The local subsidiaries of foreign companies do pay the Business Tax, but they are also assessed to Corporate Income Tax at 25% on their profits (as was the case before, although at 35%) and the Business Tax is treated as an advance against Corporate Tax (this is to preserve tax credits in their home countries).
+The local subsidiaries of foreign companies do pay business tax, though they are also assessed to pay corporate income tax at 25% on their profits.
+Business tax is treated as an advance against corporation tax (this is to preserve tax credits in their home countries).

-Local companies are charged Corporate Income Tax at 25% on their chargeable income, and if the corporate income tax payable is less than the business tax paid for the year, the business tax paid will be treated as a final income tax.
-The excess of any business tax paid can be carried forward as an expense to the next basis year.
+Local companies are charged corporate income tax at 25% on their chargeable income.
+If the corporate income tax payable is less than the business tax paid for the year, the business tax paid will be treated as a final income tax.
+Any excess business tax paid can be carried forward as an expense to the next basis year.